mellinoe/veldrid-docs/articles/api-concepts.md

 ## CommandList

 A [CommandList](xref:Veldrid.CommandList) is a device resource capable of recording graphics commands, which can then be executed by a GraphicsDevice.
-All rendering commands, like drawing primitives, updating textures, and clearing framebuffers, are submitted to a CommandList.
+All rendering commands, like setting draw state, binding resources, clearing framebuffers, and issuing draw calls, are submitted to a CommandList.
 Optionally, multiple CommandList objects can be used in parallel to record independent graphics commands on separate threads.

 See the [CommandList overview](xref:command-lists) for more information.